prometheus/statsd_exporter/README.md

 ### Tagging Extensions

-The exporter supports both Librato-style tags and DogStatsD-style tags, which will be converted into Prometheus labels.
+The exporter supports Librato, InfluxDB, and DogStatsD-style tags, which will be converted into Prometheus labels.

-For Librato-style tags, they must be appended to the metric name, as so:
+For Librato-style tags, they must be appended to the metric name with a delimiting `#`, as so:

 ```
 metric.name#tagName=val,tag2Name=val2:0|c